amiaopensource/astataudit/README.md

 - ffmpeg 4.3.2.
 Earlier versions may not work or may omit certain metadata values (such as noise floor information which was added in ffmpeg 4.3)
 - ffprobe
 - xmlstarlet

+## install

+On a Mac with homebrew: `brew install amiaopensource/amiaos/astataudit` and run like `astataudit -h`

+Else:

+- download the latest release at https://github.com/amiaopensource/astataudit/releases

+- unpackage the download

+- using terminal, change to the directory of the unpackaged download, e.g.:

+  - `cd /mnt/c/users/ben/Desktop/astataudit-main` or `cd C:\Users\ben\Desktop\astataudit-main`

+- run the script from here, such as `./astataudit -h`